lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Algorithm 7 of {{FIPS204}}.
 In practice, this provides binding to the indended verification public key, preventing some attacks that would otherwise allow a signature to be successfully verified against a non-intended public key.
-Also, this binding means that in the unlikely discovery of a collision attack against SHA-3, an attacker would have to perform a public-key-specific collision search in order to find message pairs such that `H(tr || m1) = H(tr || m2)` since a direct hash collision `H(m1) = H(m2)` will not suffice.
-HashML-DSA removes both of these enhanced security properties and therefore is a weaker signature algorithm.
+Also, this unlikely, theoretical binding means that in the unlikely discovery of a collision attack against SHA-3, an attacker would have to perform a public-key-specific collision search in order to find message pairs such that `H(tr || m1) = H(tr || m2)` since a direct hash collision `H(m1) = H(m2)` will not suffice.
+HashML-DSA removes both of these enhanced security properties.

 The implementation reason for disallowing HashML-DSA stems from the fact that ML-DSA and HashML-DSA are incompatible algorithms that require different `Verify()` routines.
-This forwards to the protocol the complexity of informing the client whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()`.
+This forwards to the protocol the complexity of informing the client whether to use `ML-DSA.Verify()` or `HashML-DSA.Verify()` along with the hash algorithm to use.
 Additionally, since the same OIDs are used to identify the ML-DSA public keys and ML-DSA signature algorithms, an implementation would need to commit a given public key to be either of type `ML-DSA` or